cybertraining-dsc/fa20-523-319/project/project.md

 CheXpert is a large public dataset.
 It contains an interpreted chest radiograph consisting of 224,316 chest radiographs of 65,240 patients labeled for the presence of 14 observations as positive, negative, or uncertain [^3].

-Figure 2 shows the CheXpert labels and the Probability [^1].
+Figure 2 shows the CheXpert 14 labels and the Probability [^1].
+Our analysis is to predict the probability of 5 different observations (Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion) from multi-view chest radiographs shown in Figure 2

 ![Figure 2](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/chest_disease.png)